-How do you manage a presentation that’s too big?
-You break it down into smaller parts.
-This step-by-step guide demonstrates how to structure your PowerPoint presentation in both editing and viewing mode.
+How do you structure a presentation that’s too big?
+You break it down into smaller sections.
+This step-by-step guide demonstrates how to structure your PowerPoint presentation (PPT) in both editing and viewing mode.
 See how to combine slides into logical groups, create an interactive table of contents for non-linear navigation, and more.

 In this article, you’ll learn how to:

 - Use the outline view

 1. Combine slides into sections

 When working with a large PowerPoint presentation (PPT), you can create sections that can be collapsed and expanded.
 This will help you keep slides organized and facilitate navigation in editing mode.
 To do that, follow these steps:

 In the list of slides, right-click on the one where you want the new section to begin, and select Add Section from the drop-down menu.